cf-guardian/guardian/README.md

     After installing the hook, if you need to skip reformatting for a particular commit, use `git commit --no-verify`.

+### Development scripts

+The directory `development/scripts` is there for simple (bash) shell scripts that may make life a little easier in our context.

+The only one currently implemented is called `gosub`, designed to run a `go` command in all subdirectories of the current directory that have a `*.go` file in them.
+Typical usage is `gosub build`, or `gosub fmt build`.
+This saves being driven by a top-level `go` package with explicit dependencies.

+`gosub` is limited to single word go commands. `gosub fmt build` would issue `go fmt; go build` in each directory in turn.
+`gosub test` is quite useful to run all tests in immediate subdirectories.

 ## Testing

 Issue: